What we do at Crataegus Bonsai is modeled on the following concerns and orientations:

-Life in a city, divorced from a slower pace and fully tapped into societal assumptions can make us live a very lemming-like life.
-We follow those around us.
-For example, a societally sourced conceit is that getting a larger home or a bigger bank account, because this flocking assumes others have thought this out, that having more changes us for the better.
+It’s funny how we tend to follow those around us, like a flocking behavior.
+What others want, we want too.
+We want a larger home or a bigger bank account, because this flocking assumes others have thought this out, that having more changes us for the better.
 And yet grandiose environs do not make us grander in our interiors, as any few lines of Thoreau suggest and current happiness research proves.
 As Shaun Achor states in his hilarious and thought-provoking TED talk, we are very good at putting happiness over the cognitive horizon, so that we never attain it: “If we get good grades we need better grades, if we hit the sales target, we need to change the sales target.
 Every time we have a success, we just change the goalpost of what success looks like.”
 And as many of us have found, all this goalpost changing is darn exhausting.
-We get in our own way.
 And since the practice of bonsai exists outside of these reflexive ways of living, it may be a respite from them.

-Involvement in bonsai, then, is an aspirational activity.
+Involvement in bonsai might be thought of as an aspirational activity.
 We know trees to be good for us.
 And it pays to be reminded that small is not necessarily less.
 So bonsai, which are both of those things, can be an internal compass, a personal statement of orientation, and a marker of what we think is good.
 But it is equally clear that simply having bonsai doesn’t make us better people, won’t solve our problems, and can’t change our mistakes.
 Matisse said that he wished to make paintings so beautiful that people’s problems would simply fade away.
 This is valuable for sure, yet it is a brief reprieve.
 Aspirational acts are engaged acts.
-What do you wish to awake to every morning?
-Bonsai answers this in two ways: You can observe, and you can participate.
-Living with bonsai can be a reflection of not just our love of woods, or the ephemeral bloom of a flower, but the participation in, perhaps, the addressing of material surplus or the act of careful, mindful watering.
+Engaging with bonsai can be a reflection of not just our love of woods, or the ephemeral bloom of a flower, but the participation in a unique interspecies connection.
 It is possible that any interaction with bonsai on a daily basis is a statement of what is good.